Mules and Men: Hoodoo

-Ritual to Get a Man
+"Ritual to Get a Man"

 Write the name of the man you want and his wife nine times on a small piece of paper and stick it in a lemon.
 Cut a hole in the stem of the lemon and pour gun powder into the hole.
-Wrap the lemon in salt, and bury in the married couple’s yard.
+Wrap the lemon in salt, and bury in the married couple's yard.
 The bloom end must be buried downward.
 The couple will split.
 This ritual is conducted under the supervision of Eulalia, a specialist in domestic hoodoo.
 It is performed for a local woman who wants to be with a married man, and is unhappy that he is in a relationship.
 She wants him to divorce his wife and contacts Eulalia to ensure that it happens.

-Initiation Ceremony
+"Initiation Ceremony"

 Remain inside for five days, abstaining from sexual intercourse and not eating or drinking anything aside from water.
 Enter a room with a hoodoo elder while dressed in white.
 Light a black candle at each of the white candles.
 Then knock down all of the candles.
 Then pinch out the black candle.
-This is the recorded initiation ceremony for Father Watson, and must be completed before Hurston is allowed to view any of the other rituals Watson performs.
+This is the recorded initiation ceremony for Father Watson, and must be completed before Hurston is allowed to view any of the other rituals that Watson performs.